Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 - caffeine-induced sleep disorder

-There are more ways to consume caffeine than ever before.
+There are more sources of caffeine than ever before.

-You expect to find it in coffee, tea, chocolate, and cola soda but it’s also hidden in prescription drugs, over-the-counter painkillers, non-cola drinks, vitamin waters, brain tonics, and even in vitamins and herbal supplements.
-(24)
+You expect to find it in coffee, tea, chocolate, and cola soda, but it’s also hidden in prescription drugs, over-the-counter painkillers, non-cola drinks, vitamin waters, brain tonics, and even in vitamins and herbal supplements.

-The amount of caffeine in energy drinks can be deceiving since some of the serving sizes are so small.
+The amount of caffeine in energy drinks can be deceiving since the serving sizes of some of these drinks are so small.

-5-Hour Energy Shot contains a jaw-dropping 100 mg per ounce.
+5-Hour Energy Shot contains a jaw-dropping 100 mg of caffeine per ounce.

 Another problem is that labels aren’t always accurate.

-Sunkist orange soda listed 41 mg on its label, but in fact was found to have almost six times as much caffeine at 240 mg per bottle.
+A bottle of Sunkist orange soda lists 41 mg of caffeine on its label, but, in fact, was found to have almost six times as much caffeine at 240 mg per bottle.